-The Graduate Certificate Program will be accepting applications in Winter 2014.
-See Admissions instructions below. **Submission deadline April 4, 2014.**
+The Graduate Certificate Program will be accepting applications in Winter 2015.
+Admissions instructions can be found here.**Next submission deadline TBA.**

 The Graduate Certificate Program in Science, Technology, and Society (STS) is designed for students already enrolled in a graduate program at the University of Michigan.
 It can be combined with a master’s or a doctoral degree to achieve specialization in Science and Technology Studies, the history and anthropology of medicine, and related fields.
 We welcome applications from any UM graduate students in good standing, whether from LS&A departments or any of the professional schools.

 The certificate requires 12 credit hours of course work that will prepare students to: